lamarquise/printf/README.md

 by pfelem del all() or display del() at very end.
 There is a tiny potencial for it to segfault in the event of num or size being equal to -1 starting half way through...
 Memcpy doesn't handle things so well.
+Use memcpy for the very specific case where the string we want to copy starts with \0.

 ft pflist del all():
 Ok so it cycles through a list freeing the contents and the elems, returns -1 in all cases, error or success because printf error value is -1.